-Last Christmas, one of the hottest selling toys was a blast from the past.
-The NES Classic Edition, a miniaturized version of the vintage gaming console that was released in 1983, flew off the shelves.
+Last Christmas, one of the hottest-selling toys was a blast from the past: The NES Classic Edition, a miniaturized version of the 1983 gaming console.
 And now that the replica is being discontinued, avid gamers are scurrying to buy the remaining units.

-Don’t worry if you didn’t get your hands on one.
-You can still relive the 1980s by playing other classic games.
-And unlike the NES, you can play for free!
+Don’t worry if you didn’t get your hands on one; you can still relive (or experience) the 1980s by playing other classic games.
+And, unlike the NES, you can play for free!

-When you click on a program, it takes just a few seconds for the program’s components to download to your web browser.
-Then a window pops up and it’s black and white just like an old Macintosh computer’s desktop.
-Then just click the application’s icon and start playing.
+When you click on a program, it takes just a few seconds for the components to download to your web browser.
+Then a window pops up, and it’s black and white, just like an old Macintosh computer desktop.
+From there, simply click the application’s icon and start playing.

 The Internet Archive has so much more than old video games and applications.
 According to their site, their collection includes over 150 billion webpages, about 240,000 movies, over 500,000 audio items (including over 70,000 live concerts), over 1,800,000 texts, 1,600 educational items, and over 30,000 software items.